 Free high-speed wireless internet (WiFi) is available in each room and on the lanai.

-Kona Bayview Inn makes an ideal location to explore the island of Hawai’i and the attractions near Kona.
-It’s central location puts many of the best beaches and local attractions on the island within easy reach.
+Kona Bayview Inn is an ideal location with many attractions nearby to explore.
+It’s central location puts many of the best beaches and local attractions on the island within easy reach including popular Two-Step, City of Refuge, Kealakekua Bay and Painted Church.
 We’ve compiled a list of some of our favorites in the links below.
 But first, remember that Hawai’i has ideal weather year-round.
 Want to escape those 105°F summer days?
 Look no further!

 Temperature on the Big Island is largely regulated by your altitude.
 Only in Hawai’i can you drive to the top of the 13,796′ Mauna Kea (which translates to “White Mountain” from Hawaiian), fill up some buckets full of snow and in a relatively short drive, build snowmen on the beach with shorts on while you enjoy the sunny 80° weather and warm tropical breezes.